Share

 Ever since Matt Mullenweg stepped up to the plate as CEO back in 2014, there’s been a significant uptick in Automattic’s activity in the WordPress ecosystem and beyond.
 The largest of their recent moves were undoubtedly the $30 million acquisition of WooCommerce in May 2015.
 It’s a move that has made significant waves in the WordPress world and made people think about what could be next for both Automattic and WordPress as an e-commerce platform.
 Avada is 100% design-integrated and compatible with WooCommerce and includes a built-in e-commerce builder for Woo.

-In this article, we’ll cover what made Automattic splash out on the takeover and consider the deal’s implications for the two companies and the wider WordPress community.
+In this article, we’ll cover what made Automattic splash out on the takeover and consider the deal’s implications for the two companies and the broader WordPress community.
 We’ll begin by briefly looking at the players involved in the purchase.

 Overview